 Later Caleb’s mother told me about his incredible way of relating to horses, and shared a picture of him wordlessly communicating with a horse.
 I watched him around the horses and was in awe of how they quietened around him.
 They respected and loved him.
 He spoke their language.
 And that's where my idea for an artwork was born.

 Over time I learned more about non-speaking communication.
 When an Autistic individual is non-speaking, it means the person is not able to speak.
 There can be causes, such as apraxia of speech.
-There can also be a spectrum within itself between speaking and non-speaking, like partially speaking individuals.
+There can also be a spectrum within itself between speaking and non-speaking, like partially speaking individuals and part-time AAC users.
 In particular, I became more aware of the damaging assumptions so often made about the cognitive and intellectual capabilities of non-speaking individuals when I read Naoki Higashida's books ‘The Reason I Jump’ and ‘Fall Down 7 Times Get Up 8’ and I realised there is a lot more work that needs to be done in this area.
 One of the key messages I have taken is, do not assume an Autistic person's competence or intelligence based on our outward appearance.
 Our idea of success and intelligence may look different compared to a Neurotypical, and this is not any less valid (Amy Sequenzia writes a brilliant article on this point which you can read here).

 I am ecstatic to see so many non-speaking self-advocates beginning to write about their experiences and help change people's viewpoints of the Autistic experience.
 I would greatly recommend you discover the insights of some of the incredible Autistic advocates who continue to break down stereotypes and shift the deficits-based narrative around Autism.
 Seek out multiple personal perspectives, too, and learn from #ActuallyAutistic experiences.
 I say “multiple” because Autism is a huge spectrum and every Autistic individual is different.
 The amazing thing about Autism is that there is always something more you can learn, even as an Autistic individual.
 By connecting as a community, we can all help to increase acceptance and inclusion in society.